martbhell/wasthereannhlgamelastnight/README.md

 What does this mean?

- * *Not choosing anything just tells you if there was a game last night*
+ * *Not choosing anything just tells you if there was a game yesterday*
- * *Choosing a team means you only get YES if that team played last night.*
+ * *Choosing a team means you only get YES if that team played yesterday.*
  * *Choosing a date means you only get YES if there is a game on _that_ date.*
  * *Choosing a team and a date doesn't work currently*

 Why?
 ====

 So I(author) live in a timezone where the NHL games are often over at 5am in the morning, sometimes they start then.
 I tend to watch replays.
-I'm not always sure if there was a game last night.
+I'm not always sure if there was a game yesterday.
 Schedules online often have the results, news or "yes it went to overtime" to spoil the game.

-It would be really nice if I could just browse to $URL/team and it would tell me if my team played last night or during Stanley Cup (or regular season) $URL would be enough to just tell me if there was a game at all.
+It would be really nice if I could just browse to $URL/team and it would tell me if my team played yesterday or during Stanley Cup (or regular season) $URL would be enough to just tell me if there was a game at all.

 Now there is! :)